Azure/iotedge/edge-bootstrap/python/README.md

         }
       ],

-      // Logging options for the Edge runtime.
+      // Logging options for the IoT Edge runtime.
 The format complies with
       // the docker schema described here:
       // https://docs.docker.com/engine/admin/logging/overview/
       "loggingOptions": {